invisible-college/statebus/readme.md

     // Anything not matched to the handlers above will automatically pass
     // through to the master bus.
 })

+// Now we can define how state on the master bus behaves.

+// We want '/blog'.posts to index every post in the system.
+So whenever a
+// post is saved to master, let's make sure that '/blog' knows about it. master('/post/*').to_save = function (o) {
+    var blog = master.fetch('/blog')       // Get the master list of posts blog.posts = blog.posts || []          // Initialize it if empty

+                                           // If this post isn't indexed yet... if (!blog.posts.find(function (p) {return p.key === o.key})) {
+        blog.posts.push(o)                 // Then add it to the blog master.save(blog)                  // And save our change
+    }
+    master.save.fire(o)                    // Now the save is complete.
+}
 ```

 # What's missing